 I try to keep all my dinner recipes budget-, pantry- and normal-grocery-store friendly.
 This means that I usually don’t buy and use many specialty ingredients.
 This easy shrimp fried rice recipe for example uses standard long-grain rice you probably have in your pantry already.

 For the fresh ingredients you’re free to use fresh or frozen shrimp, just make sure to thaw first if you choose to use frozen.

 The pineapple can either be fresh or canned, I like either.
-Peas I always keep in my freezer, because Em loves them and because they make a good and quick addition to loads of recipes!
+Peas I always keep in my freezer, but feel free to use canned if that’s what you have!

 This is one thing that lead to many not-so-sucesful stir fried rice experiences for me.

 The key with this particular recipe for shrimp fired rice is to get the skillet really, really hot for frying the shrimp, pineapple and veggies.
 Otherwise you will have lots of water coming out and everything will cook into a mush instead of fry.

 Once you get to toasting the curry powder and frying the rice, you want your skillet to be medium hot, else the spices will burn and the rice will awkwardly pop in your pan!